 As a result, Paul and his work have been featured in print by major publications such as The New York Times, Variety, The LA Times, Chicago Sun-Times; on radio by NPR’s Science Friday, BBC-4’s Material World, PRI’s The World; on television by PBS’s Independent Lens, BBC’s Weekend World, and Comedy Central’s The Colbert Report.

-Paul’s 25 years of experience in sports television includes working with all major broadcasting networks on high-end events such as Super Bowls, World Cup Soccer, U.S. and French Open Tennis.
+Paul’s sports television experience includes working with major broadcasting networks on high-end events such as Super Bowls, World Cup Soccer, U.S. and French Open Tennis.
 He has won three Emmys for his work on CBS’s Tour De France and two for his work on NBC’s Olympic Games.
 Paul was the Supervising Editor for CBS Sports at the Nagano Olympics in Japan.
-For the past 16 years he has worked with CBS Sports on NFL broadcasts and NCAA Basketball Tournament coverage.
+Since 1998, has worked with CBS Sports on NFL broadcasts and NCAA Basketball Tournament coverage.

 As a writer, Paul has contributed to The New York Times, Filmmaker Magazine, The International Herald Tribune, The Independent, and Cineaste, among others.